AzisK/readsql/README.md

 Convert SQL to most human readable format

-It can convert SQL code and even SQL strings in other languages (only Python ar the moment)
+It can convert SQL code and even SQL strings in other languages (only Python at the moment)

 # Installation

 `pip install readsql`

 # Usage

 1. Format SQL code provided in command line
     - `readsql <SQL_STRING> -s`
 2. Format an SQL file
     - `readsql <FILE_PATH>`

 # Usage examples